DanHChampion/Cheesecake/README.md

 - This is the port that the server will run on.
 If you are running the server locally, this should be `5000`.
 - If you are running the server on a different port, update this variable to match the port.

+`ALLOWED_ORIGINS`
+- This is a comma-separated list of allowed origins for CORS.
+- If you are running the client and server on different domains, update this variable to match the domain of the client.
+For example, `http://localhost:3000`.

 ## Running the application
 To run the application, you need to start both the client and the server.
 You can do this by running the following commands in separate terminal windows:
 ```bash